 Cooking is like Love.
 It should be entered into with abandon or not at all.Harriet Van Horne

 The key is to buy the best quality and freshest ingredients, that you can afford then, aim to do as little as possible to them.
-Focus on eye appeal and present the food so it looks colourful and appealing.
-The outcome will be a stunning, delicious and healthy laden table.
+Focus on eye appeal and present the food so it maintains freshness, looks colourful, and appealing and smells appetising.
+The outcome will be a stunning, delicious and healthy laden table that creates memorable moments for guests and for you as host.

 “...no one is born a great cook, one learns by doing.”Julia Child

-This also applies to the charms of Afternoon Tea.
-To create an elegant, simple but decorative table; consider fresh flowers, clean shiny silverware, an eclectic mix of fine china, delicate vintage lace clothes and napkins and of course a fine looking Teapot.
+This also applies to serving an Afternoon Tea.
+To create an charming, elegant, table; consider fresh flowers, clean shiny silverware, an eclectic mix of fine china, vintage lace clothes and napkins and of course a fine looking Teapot.
 Use good quality ingredients, keep it simple yet abundant so the table is inviting and lavish.
-Ensure the Tea is piping hot, the table looks beautiful and there are always fresh flowers.
+Ensure the Tea is piping hot, the table looks beautiful and the food abundant.

-Make decisions on the table setting, simple but elegant with fresh flowers, the best silver, china and linen, a three-tiered stand, candles, fairy lights and don’t forget the Teapots.
+Make decisions on the table setting; simplicity is the key in creating an elegant table with fresh flowers, the best silver, china and linen, a three-tiered stand, candles, fairy lights and don’t forget the Teapots.
 Allow plenty of room on the table for display and have low vases of flowers or a centrepiece so your guests can still see each other to talk.

 An Afternoon Tea implies you are serving hot tea, fresh scones with jam and whipped cream, dainty sandwiches and petite cakes.
-Also perhaps canapes, macaroons, petit fours, mini éclairs, mille-feuilles, tarts, and biscuits.
+Also perhaps choose a selection of canapes, macaroons, petit fours, mini éclairs, mille-feuilles, tarts, or biscuits.
 Use your imagination and try an assortment of sweet and savoury items or larger cakes cut into tiny slivers.
 All the food should be bite-sized and easy to pick up in the fingers.

 Always use fine china cups and saucers that are shiny, clean and not chipped.
-China cups and saucers today do not have to match perfectly.
-An eclectic mix of china adds a vintage appeal to Afternoon tea.
-If you are in a garden setting or picnic add baskets for that extra flair.
+Today it’s quite fun and whimsical to have an eclectic unmatched group of cups and saucers.
+They don’t have to match perfectly and adds a vintage appeal to Afternoon tea.
+If you are in a garden setting or picnic add baskets, vintage pieces of furniture, old boxes and textiles like throws and blankets for that extra flair.

 Champagne is a must and should be in a clear or silver ice bucket.
 Fresh strawberries add colour and you will need milk, sugar, extra hot water and lemon slices to serve with the Teas.
 I would also have honey for herbal Tisanes.

-The most important aspect is, of course, the Tea It is best to offer a fresh, high-quality selection of Teas like; Lady Grey or Earl Grey, Irish Breakfast or other Black tea such as Twinings Afternoon Tea, Orange Pekoe, Lapsang souchong ( smoky aroma and flavour) Green Tea, White Tea and herbal tisanes.
+The most important aspect is, of course, the Tea It is best to offer a fresh, high-quality selection of Teas like; Lady Grey or Earl Grey, Irish Breakfast or other Black tea such as Twinings Afternoon Tea, Orange Pekoe, Lapsang Souchong ( smoky aroma and flavour), Assam, Green Tea, White Tea and herbal tisanes.
 There are so many Teas to choose from so allow a selection of fruity or floral-herbal tisanes and various black teas.

 Content Di Baker 2020